 If you do not agree that the outstanding work can be completed by the date shown in the notice, you may appeal to a valuation tribunal.
 The completion notice will normally state the date by which you should appeal.
 That will be within four weeks from the date the notice was sent.

 Appeals should be made to the Lancashire Valuation Tribunal, though please contact the Council Tax section on 01200 414437 to discuss your concerns before submitting your appeal.
 It must be made in writing stating the grounds for the appeal and should be accompanied by a copy of the Completion Notice that has been issued to you.
 Further information can be found at the Valuation Tribunal Services website.

 Council Tax charge

-If a new (or altered) dwelling is unoccupied (and substantially unfurnished), it is exempt from the Council Tax for a period of up to six months.
+If a new (or altered) dwelling is unoccupied (and substantially unfurnished), it is entitled to a 100% Council Tax discount for a period of up to six months.

 - A property is deemed to be completed on 1st May, and remains unoccupied/unfurnished until 1st December.
-From 1st May to 31st October it falls within the six month unoccupied/unfurnished exemption category, therefore there will be no charge.
+From 1st May to 31st October it falls within the six month unoccupied/unfurnished 100% discount category, therefore there will be no charge.

-- From 1st November to 30th November the owner will be liable for a 50% charge.
+- From 1st November to 30th November the owner will be liable for the full charge.

 - From 1st December the occupier will be liable for the full charge (subject to any possible discount/exemption).